Mary Astell: Legacy

-Astell had a significant personal library which was an unusual example of a late seventeenth- and early eighteenth-century book collection owned by a woman who was a published author.
-Her books can be recognised by the inscription of her name on the tile page and her many annotations.
+Astell's ideas about women in education laid the foundation for later feminist movements, as they challenged social norms and paved the way for improved educational opportunities for women.
+Her work continues to inspire contemporary debates on gender equality and the importance of education in women's empowerment.
+Mary Astell's groundbreaking reflections on women's education continue to be a testament to her enduring legacy as a feminist philosopher and advocate for women's rights.

-In 2021 a collection of 47 of Astell's books and pamphlets, many of which have her annotations, were identified in the Old Library at Magdalene College, Cambridge by Catherine Sutherland, the Deputy Librarian.
+Astell had a significant personal library that was an unusual example of a late seventeenth- and early eighteenth-century book collection owned by a woman who was a published author.
+Her books bear the inscription of her name on the title page and her many annotations in her books.
+In 2021 a collection of 47 of Astell's books and pamphlets, many of which have her annotations, were identified in the Old Library at Magdalene College, Cambridge by Catherine Sutherland, the deputy librarian.
 These marginalia reveal, for the first time, the degree to which she was involved with the natural philosophy literature and discourse of her time.
 Other holdings are at the British Library and the Northamptonshire Record Office.

 The Mary Astell Academy (formerly Linhope PRU) in Linhope Road, Newcastle upon Tyne, is named after her.
-There is also a Mary-Astell-Straße in Bremen, Germany.
+In Germany, there is a street dedicated to her, Mary-Astell-Straße, in Bremen.